ryukau/VSTPlugins/docs/manual/SevenDelay/SevenDelay_en.md

 - Windows 64bit
 - Windows 32bit
-- Linux 64bit (Not tested)
+- Linux 64bit

 I don't have Mac so there's no Mac build.
 If you'd like to use SevenDelay on Mac, please file a issue to [GitHub repository](https://github.com/ryukau/VSTPlugins) or send email to `ryukau@gmail.com`.
 I'll provide build instruction.

-Linux build isn't tested because I don't have DAW runs on Linux that is compatible to VST3.
-So if you use Linux build, please report that it works nicely or not.
+Linux build is built on Ubuntu 18.0.4 and tested on Bitwig 3.0.3 and Reaper 5.983.
+Both seems to have problem to display GUI, therefore GUI is currently disabled for Linux build.

 ## Installation
 Place `SevenDelay.vst3` directory to: